ann82/dv_assistant/relay-server/README.md

   - Caches geocoding results for performance
   - Fallback to pattern-based detection for reliability
   - Non-US locations are detected and users are informed that support is US-only
+- **Advanced Pattern Matching & Filler Removal (2024-06-24)**
+  - Highly robust pattern matching for US city/state/ZIP and conversational queries
+  - Aggressive removal of conversational fillers ("Hey, can you help me...", etc.) at the start of queries
+  - Further reduces unnecessary GPT/OpenAI calls for common queries

 ### Query Rewriting & Resource Search (Enhanced)
 - **US-Only Resource Search**